Welcome Week

 Placement tests are given to determine the level of instruction that you should register for.
 You should take all placement tests that apply to you before registering for classes.
 Following each test, you will be informed which course(s) you should register for and/or waive.

-This intense, but enjoyable time will get you up-to-speed with campus life and provide a good start for your academic career.
-You will meet and interact with current students, faculty and administrators who will give you the inside scoop about college life.
-You will also have the opportunity to meet society leaders and learn of opportunities for involvement.
-Start doing your research now about which society you think you’d like to join.
+This intense but enjoyable time will get you up-to-speed with campus life and provide a good start for your academic career.
+You will meet and interact with current students, faculty, and administrators who will give you the inside scoop about college life at BJU.
+You will meet society leaders and learn of opportunities for involvement.
+(Graduate students and stop-out students are not required to attend.)

 Welcome Week introduces you to life at BJU and helps your transition to college life.
 We have exciting activities planned as you learn how to succeed at BJU.